-As a software module, the virtual appliance has no physical characteristics; however, the physical boundary of the cryptographic module is defined by the hard enclosure around the host GPC on which it runs.
-Figure 2 shows the block diagram of a typical GPC (the dashed line surrounding the hardware components represents the module's physical cryptographic boundary, which is the outer case of the hardware platform), and identifies the hardware with which the GPC's processor interfaces.
+As a software module, the virtual appliance has no physical characteristics; however, the physical boundary of the cryptographic module is defined by the hard enclosure around the host platform on which it runs.
+Figure 2 below shows the Crossbeam X60 and X80 chassis.